mmsaki/nft-trading-analysis/README.md

 ## Goals

-* In this `meeks-branch` branch I will be analysing Azuki Collection.
+* Hi, Welcome to `meeks-branch` branch, I will be analysing Azuki Collection.

 ## Azuki collection
 * This analysis uncovers patterns in Azuki trading sales.